FRatmiroff/HexTechAutomaticPencilSharpener/README.md

 Automatic Pencil Sharpener Using HexTech

 **Project**
-A automatic pencil sharpener made using the HexTech muscle board inspired by [Projects With Red](https://www.youtube.com/watch?v=7P9160cqDPM)
+An automatic pencil sharpener made using the HexTech muscle board inspired by [Projects With Red](https://www.youtube.com/watch?v=7P9160cqDPM)